 Private mortgage investment is an exciting and dynamic way to put your money to work in Canada while also helping Canadians to land their dream homes or to stay in their current homes.

-A private mortgage is much less common than a traditional mortgage from a bank, but they fill a vital need in the market.
+A private mortgage is much less common than a traditional mortgage from a bank, but it fills a vital need in the market.

 Private mortgages generally have higher interest rates to compensate the people who invest in them.
-As somebody looking to invest in private mortgage investments, that means you could potentially earn a higher return.
-Still, there’s also a slightly higher chance that the person taking out the private mortgage may default on their payments since they weren’t able to get a lower-interest mortgage from a bank.
+For those looking into private mortgage investing, higher interest rates mean higher returns on that investment.
+However, there’s also a slightly higher chance that the person taking out the private mortgage may default on their payments since they weren’t able to get a lower-interest mortgage from a bank.

-But that’s not the end of the world, because this mortgage is backed by the property itself.
+Luckily, even a defaulted mortgage isn’t that bad, because your investment is backed by the property itself.
 Even if a homeowner defaults on their mortgage, the house now belongs to the investors.

 How Does Private Mortgage Investment Work?